Willis Carrier: Great Depression and afterwards

 Despite the development of the centrifugal refrigeration machine and the commercial growth of air conditioning to cool buildings in the 1920s, the company ran into financial difficulties, as did many other companies, as a result of the Wall Street Crash in October 1929.
 In 1930, Carrier Engineering Corp. merged with Brunswick-Kroeschell Company and York Heating & Ventilating Corporation to form the Carrier Corporation, with Willis Carrier named chairman of the board.

 The Great Depression slowed residential and commercial use of air conditioning.
 The company spread out over four cities in New Jersey and Pennsylvania until Carrier consolidated and moved his company to Syracuse, New York, in 1937.
 The company became one of the largest employers in central New York.

 Carrier's igloo-shaped pavilion in the 1939 New York World's Fair gave visitors a glimpse into the future of air conditioning, but before it became popular, World War II began.
 During the post-war economic boom of the 1950s, air conditioning began its tremendous growth in popularity.
 Today, air-conditioning and HVAC is a staple in many American homes and businesses.

 At the time of his death, Carrier was a trustee of Cornell University.

 Legacy

-In 1930, Carrier started Toyo Carrier and Samsung Applications in Japan and Korea.
-South Korea is now the largest producer for air conditioning in the world.
+In 1930, Carrier started Toyo Carrier in Japan and Korea.
 The Carrier Corporation pioneered the design and manufacture of refrigeration machines to cool large spaces.
 By increasing industrial production in the summer months, air conditioning revolutionized American life.
 The company became a subsidiary of United Technologies Corporation in 1980, and remained so until 2020, when it was spun off again as an independent publicly traded company.
 The Carrier Corporation remains a world leader in commercial and residential HVAC and refrigeration.
 In 2018, the Carrier Corporation had sales of $18.6 billion and employed 53,000 people.

 The Willis H. Carrier Total Indoor Environmental Quality Lab at the Syracuse University's Center of Excellence in Environmental and Energy Systems is named in his honor.
 The lab was established in 2010 with a donation from the Carrier Corp.